This annual list of the best real estate franchises was revised and updated on March 15, 2023.

-and franchising since 1975, the number of locations has climbed steadily in recent years from 6,227 in 2012 to the current total of 7,985, none of which are company-owned and 4,208 of which are located outside the U.S.
+Founded by Dave and Gail Liniger in Denver, Colorado in 1973 and franchising since 1975, the number of locations has continued its upward march in recent years from 6,398 in 2013 to the current total of 9,120 (up from the previously reported total of 8,775) of which none are company-owned and 5,600 are located outside the US.

 2. HomeVestors of America

-This company currently ranks #37 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1996 and franchising since that same year, the number of locations has expanded in recent years from 191 in 2011 to the current total of 980, none of which are company-owned and all of which are located in the U.S.
+Founded in 1996 and franchising since that same year, the number of locations has expanded rapidly in recent years from 393 in 2013 to the current total of 1,155 (up from the previously reported total of 1,154), of which none are company-owned and all are located in the US.

 3. Keller Williams

-Beyond the basics, Weichert also offers streamlined services for mortgages, title and closing services, home insurance, title insurance, home inspections, home protection plans, property management services, relocation/expatriate tax preparation and advisory services, real estate education classes, corporate housing solutions, and corporate relocation services.
+The chain also offers streamlined services for mortgages, title and closing services, home insurance, title insurance, home inspections, home protection plans, property management services, relocation/expatriate tax preparation and advisory services, corporate housing solutions, and corporate relocation services.

-This company currently ranks #139 on Entrepreneur magazine’s Franchise 500 list.
-Founded in New Jersey in 1969 by Jim Weichert but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 478, 131 of which are company-owned and all of which are located in the U.S.
+Founded by Jim Weichert in Chatham, New Jersey in 1969 but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 489 (down from the previously reported total of 490), of which 111 are company-owned and all are located in the US.

-This company currently ranks #230 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 120, 21 of which are company-owned and all of which are located in the U.S.
+Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 40 in 2013 to the current total of 344 (up from the previously reported total of 320), of which 12 are company-owned and nine are located outside the US.